 This was the title of a Conscious Capitalism LA Chapter (CCLA) live event at the ROC in Santa Monica.
-CCLA is one of the growing number of chapters popping up all over the globe from the Conscious Capitalism Movement.
+CCLA is one of the growing numbers of chapters popping up all over the globe from the Conscious Capitalism Movement.
 From New York to Chicago to the Bay Area, San Diego, Dallas, Cleveland, and DC.
-It’s not surprising the topic of purpose and profit is on the agenda.
+It does not surprise the topic of purpose and profit is on the agenda.

 The list goes on of cities in the US that are actively building CC Communities through their chapters.
 And then there are the global chapters in the UK, Mexico, Chile, Brazil, New Zealand, and Australia.

 We can expect to see many more CC Chapters being formed in the coming months and years.
-These chapters are continuing the conversation around bringing heart, meaning, and social impact to the way we do business.
+These chapters continue the conversation around bringing heart, meaning, and social impact to how we do business.

 The emergence of a new business model

-These are two of the four principles (often called the Four Pillars) that are the cornerstones of the Conscious Capitalism philosophy.
+Two of the four principles (often called the Four Pillars) are the cornerstones of the Conscious Capitalism philosophy.
 The other two are Conscious Leadership and Conscious Culture.
-In a recent interview with Daniel Roth, the Executive Editor at LinkedIn, the CEO of Starbucks, Howard Schultz, talks about that a business today needs to have a social impact through its core purpose to balance the profit focus.
+In a recent interview with Daniel Roth, the Executive Editor at LinkedIn, the CEO of Starbucks, Howard Schultz, talks about how a business today needs to have a social impact through its core purpose to balance the profit focus.

 CCLA Event: Purpose and profit: Can they co-exist?

 As the topic of Purpose & Profit is clearly on people’s minds, they want to educate themselves on what it means.
-Bringing the focus back to Los Angeles, we on the CCLA team had a unique opportunity to bring to our community members an insiders-peek into an established and successful global organization with headquarters in LA, that is looking at profit in a very different way since starting an inquiry about their company’s Higher Purpose.
+Bringing the focus back to Los Angeles, we on the CCLA team had a unique opportunity to get our community members an insiders-peek into an established and successful global organization with headquarters in LA that is looking at a profit in a very different way since starting an inquiry about their company’s Higher Purpose.

 Our CCLA co-founding member, Kent Frazier, joined Lieberman Research Worldwide (LRW) in January of 2014.
-During his first meeting with the CEO of the company, Dave Sackman, Kent initiated a dialogue that has now lasted over a year.
-He asked his new CEO this simple, yet provoking question: “What is the Higher Purpose of this company?”
-Kent, being a practicing Conscious Leader, wanted to know what kind of situation he had gotten himself into by accepting this job.
+During his first meeting with the company’s CEO, Dave Sackman, Kent initiated a dialogue that has now lasted over a year.
+He asked his new CEO this simple yet provoking question: “What is the Higher Purpose of this company?”
+Being a practising Conscious Leader, Kent wanted to know what kind of situation he had gotten himself into by accepting this job.

-During the CCLA live event they shared with the audience how this conversation has evolved and where it has taken them, both personally and company-wide.
-It is an opportunity to learn from and be inspired by business leaders who are asking new questions, doing experiments, and testing these principles.
+During the CCLA live event, they shared with the audience how this conversation has evolved and where it has taken them, both personally and company-wide.
+It is an opportunity to learn from and be inspired by business leaders asking new questions, doing experiments, and testing these principles.
 Do they work?
 And if so, how?
 What have they learned in the process?
 What can leaders who want to embark on this quest expect?
-The whole CCLA program with Kent and Dave can be watched through a WebEx recording.

-Kent and Dave’s conversation has prompted a lively discussion since the event around the topic of Higher Purpose in organizations throughout our LA community.
+Kent and Dave’s conversation has prompted a lively discussion since the event around Higher Purpose in organizations throughout our LA community.
 One of the CCLA community members, Kara Looney, wrote an inspiring piece on her experience of the event and how it reflected her search for meaning in her own professional life.
-Her article is called “Combining Purpose with Profit,” Kara is a great representative of so many employees all over the globe who have started their search for meaning and fulfillment, not only in their personal lives, but also in their professional lives as well.
+Her article is called “Combining Purpose with Profit,” Kara is a great representative of so many employees all over the globe who has started their search for meaning and fulfilment, not only in their personal lives but also in their professional lives as well.

 For those who want to get insights from different angles, here is another timely article by Ed Zitron in Inc. called Why Businesses That Are Purpose-Driven Come Out on Top.